study-lee/monitoring-demo/README.md

 `sudo usermod -aG vboxsf $USER`
 Then log out and log back in

+## Credits

+- Node Exporter, Prometheus, Grafana are official images from [Prometheus Community](https://prometheus.io/) and [Grafana Labs](https://grafana.com).
+- Dashboard ID 1860 is provided by the Prometheus community.

 ## License
 MIT - free to use and modify